YOU ARE HERE >> AmazingRibs ยป Ratings & Reviews ยป Ratings Reviews And Buying Guides ยป Weber Searwood 600 Pellet Grill Reviewed and Rated

 Our bread test indicated Searwood’s overall cook surface is fairly even with a slight temp drop off on the left side.

 We noticed cooking times for low-and-slow BBQ seemed a bit longer than expected.
-Our Fireboard digital thermometer reported the actual temp on Searwood’s main cooking grate was about 15°F lower than the set temp at 225°, 350°, and 600°F. If your cooking times seem longish, don’t be afraid to bump up the set temp.
+Our Fireboard digital thermometer reported the actual temp on Searwood’s main cooking grate and upper rack was about 15ยฐF lower than the set temp at 225ยฐ, 350ยฐ, and 600ยฐF.
+The temp difference between the main grate and upper rack was negligeable.
+If your cooking times seem longish, don’t be afraid to bump up the set temp.

 The control panel is located on the hopper.